ercexpo/us-news-domains/README.md

 ### Ideology

-We matched the domains to ideology scores estimated via Twitter sharing patterns by Robertson et al. 2018.[^1] Note that not every domain has a score.
+We matched the domains to ideology scores estimated via Twitter sharing patterns by Robertson et al. 2018.[^1] More negative values represent a more liberal ideology, more positive values a more conservative ideology.
+Note that not every domain has a score.

 ### Type